Madness Ends

 "Madness Ends" is the thirteenth and final episode of the second season of the FX anthology television series American Horror Story.
 The episode, written by executive producer Tim Minear and directed by Alfonso Gomez-Rejon, originally aired on January 23, 2013.
 This episode is rated TV-MA (LSV).

 In the episode, Lana Winters (Sarah Paulson) is interviewed about her career, including shutting down Briarcliff, exposing now-Cardinal Howard (Joseph Fiennes), and the fates of the surviving patients Jude (Jessica Lange) and Kit (Evan Peters).
 After the interview, she is confronted by Johnny (Dylan McDermott), who intends to kill her.

 Plot

 2012

-Johnny breaks into the boarded-up asylum, listening to an audiobook called Tales from Briarcliff, written and read by Lana.
+Johnny Morgan breaks into the boarded-up asylum, listening to an audiobook called Tales from Briarcliff, written and read by Lana.
 He imagines her telling him she could not wait to give him up and that he should never have been born.
 As she relates via audio that Oliver Thredson was an "unspeakable monster", Johnny imagines Thredson telling him that he loved him and that Lana kept them apart.

 Then, Leo and Teresa enter the asylum as seen in "Welcome to Briarcliff".
 They end up at the cell where Johnny waits inside.
 He puts on the Bloody Face mask, pulls out a machete, and chops off Leo's arm holding the camera-phone.